joshcc3/stg-push-enter/README.md

 }
 ```

+### pthread_cond_wait

+cond_wait takes a mutex and a cond_wait object.
+A pre-condition is that the calling thread must hold the lock on the mutex.
+The operation of cond_wait is to atomically release the mutex and sleep on the condition variable.
+The thread wakes up when a cond_signal/cond_broadcast has been sent.
+It then attempts to reacquire the mutex.
+When the thread returns from pthread_cond_wait:
+Throughout the lifetime of the pthread_cond_wait function, it will have held the lock, then blocked on cond, then woken up on a signal and then acquired the mutex.

+## Question
+ - Are the signals persistent?
+If a signal has been sent will something that subsequently wait on it be immediately woken up? - No, The pthread_cond_signal() and pthread_cond_broadcast() functions have no effect if there are no threads currently blocked on cond.
+ - Can multiple threads block on the mutex? of course, otherwise there would be no reason for a broadcast.
+ - Are the threads woken up in order?

+conds are associated with a boolean predicate.
+Spurious wake ups may occur and the condition variable should always be checked before proceeding.

 # TODO
  - One of the issues of using these refs to pass pointers is that you no longer have types which sucks.
 Maybe create a macro that takes the name of the ref, the name of the value and the type of the value and casts creates a new ref, gets the value and casts the ref to the value.
 Alternatively for the longer route - dont think you really need this - I think there is a way to automatically generate definitions and the corresponding bindings functions for a ref of a new type using macros but haven't investigated yet.
 For e.g., you'd hava ref_int, ref_hash_map etc.